 From JPMA Necessity of Pharmaceutical Industry Policy as a National Strategy

-On August 30, 2022, the "Pharmaceutical Association of Japan Press Conference for the President of the Pharmaceutical Manufacturers Association of Japan" was held.
-At this press conference, we explained "the current situation surrounding the pharmaceutical industry, our recognition of the challenges it faces, and the basic framework for solving these challenges.
+On August 30, 2022, the "JPMA Presidents Press Conference" was held.
+At this press conference, we explained "the current situation and recognition of issues surrounding the pharmaceutical industry, and the basic framework for solving these issues.

 Recognition of the industry's challenges included "creation of innovation through a nation-wide industrial policy," "transformation of the business model of the pharmaceutical industry," and "measures to control medical costs that rely on drug price reductions.